Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,5128.56594,5136.281677.md

 ### Transcript

-> are we gonna make Easter eggs yes we
+> are we gonna make Easter eggs yes we will have Easter eggs in the game